TranscryptOrg/Transcrypt/README.rst

 - Not all methods of builtin types are there by default.
 This results from a deliberate choice to keep Transcrypt lean.
 Such things can be distributed in separate libs.
 - No eval and exec of Python code.
 This is again part of the concept.
 Transcrypt code is compiled, optimized and minified in advance to warant fast page loads.
 - No threading of any kind.
 Will probably stay that way as long as JavaScript doesn't properly support that.
 - No iterator, generator, xrange stuff.
-Maybe in the future if a broadly installed version of JavaScript has become better at that type of thing.
+Maybe in the future if a broadly installed version of JavaScript suppports it.

 Known bugs
 ==========